 We do not currently have our own manufacturing facilities.
-We intend to continue to use our financial resources to focus on developing our consumer product and drug product candidates, and we do not intend to establish our own manufacturing facilities.
+We intend to continue to use our financial resources to focus on commercializing our consumer product and drug product candidates, and we do not intend to establish our own manufacturing facilities.
 We intend to meet our pre-clinical and clinical trial manufacturing requirements by establishing relationships with third-party manufacturers and other service providers to perform these services for us.
-We will continue using third-party manufacturers and other service providers to meet the manufacturing needs of our consumer products while under development.
-We do not have any long-term agreements or commitments for these services.
-In anticipation of the launch of our consumer brand and cornerstone product in the first half of 2016, we expect to establish relationships with third-party manufacturers and other service providers for the commercial production of our cornerstone product.
+We will continue using third-party manufacturers and other service providers to meet the manufacturing needs of our consumer products.
+We do not have any long-term agreements or commitments for these manufacturing services or long-term agreements or commitments from any of our suppliers.
+In connection with the launch of our consumer brand, we are negotiating supply and manufacturing agreements to ensure the availability of the material ingredients in our consumer products and the manufacturing services required to produce our consumer products.
+However, there is no guarantee we will be able to successfully negotiate these agreements or that the terms of any agreement will be favorable to us.